sanand0/slidegen/prompts.md

 # Prompts

-## Create slidegen.html (Claude Code)
+## Create slideforge.html (Claude Code)

-We are going to create a slidegen library.
-In slidegen.js, implement a function `slidegen.html(slides)` will convert a slide deck in the JSON format below and return a HTML string.
+We are going to create a slideforge library.
+In slideforge.js, implement a function `slideforge.html(slides)` will convert a slide deck in the JSON format below and return a HTML string.

 Write extensive unit test cases using vitest + happy-dom to cover every aspect of the JSON syntax below.
 Ensure that the tests pass.